Back to Tutorials

 }

-On the client, useChat consumes that response and re-renders as chunks land — you write zero streaming plumbing.
-The agent's tool calls and text both show up in the message list because the adapter maps Mastra's chunk types onto the AI SDK's message parts.
+On the client, useChat just consumes that response and re-renders as chunks land.
+You write zero streaming plumbing yourself.
+And because the adapter maps Mastra's chunk types onto the AI SDK's message parts, the agent's tool calls show up in the message list right alongside its text — not as some separate debug panel.

 Structured output, streamed

-One more view worth knowing.
-If you ask the agent for a typed object, you can stream it as it fills in — useful for a UI that renders a card or form rather than prose:
+One more view worth knowing, and it's the one that makes structured extraction feel less like a black box.
+If you ask the agent for a typed object, you can stream it as it fills in — useful when what you're rendering is a card or a form, not a paragraph of prose.

 structured-stream.ts